BHFock/git-cl/README.md

 # Remove a file from its changelist
 git cl remove README.md

-# Delete a changelist manually (even if it still contains files)
+# Delete a changelist
 git cl delete docs-fix
 ```

-See the [git-cl Tutorial](docs/tutorial.md) for detailed usage, examples, and tips.

-## Visual Example
+## Example Output

-Here's how `git cl status` organises your changes:

 <p align="left">
   <img src="docs/git-cl.png" alt="Screenshot git cl status" width="225"/>
 </p>

-*Files are grouped by changelist with color-coded Git status indicators*
+## Notes

+- Requires Python 3.9+, Git, and a Unix-like OS
+- Changelists are local and not version-controlled
+- See the [tutorial](docs/tutorial.md) for full details

 ## Maintenance Disclaimer

 This is a personal tool, built to support my own Git workflow.
 It’s shared as-is for reference.
 No active maintenance or collaboration is planned — but forks are welcome.

 ## License